genshibangou16/jason2aa/README.md

 # jason2aa
 Thanks for watching!<br>
-This f●ckin' program convert image to ASCII Art automatically.<br>
+This f●ckin' useless program convert image to ASCII Art automatically.<br>
-As I like Jason Statham, it works like Jason Statham.
+As I like Jason Statham, it works like Jason Statham. lol

 # Overall
 Pass a image file, then this program converts it into ASCII Art.<br>